Shians/Nextflow-docs/docs/Operators.md

 These operators perform mathematical computations on channel items.
 Use them to summarize, analyze, or reduce data streams.

 ### count
+Use `count` to determine the size of a dataset or the number of results produced by a process.

 - **Input:** A channel emitting any type of item.
 - **Output:** A channel emitting a single integer representing the number of items received.
-- **Use case:** Determine the size of a dataset or the number of results produced by a process.

 ```groovy
 Channel.of(1, 2, 3)
   .count()